- Before & After

 If you’ve never been to a Habitat for Humanity ReStore, here’s a virtual tour.
 I admit, some of these look a little rough now, but if you can imagine them done, like I can, you are half way there…at a fraction of the price of new!

 This little piece reminds me of the end table makeover I shared with you a while back.
 She just might get a little beauty treatment during our workshops in August.
+(Update: Click here to see how this little yellow end table makeover turned out, with a surprise inside.)

 This little end table has something special…a real marble top that I wouldn’t redo at all.
 But those classic lines (and real wood body) could be amazing with something like gilding, or nail head trim, or a small stencil.
 There are so many possibilities.
 Don’t you just want to take her home?